ServiceNow - Create Incident per Asset

 Since the valid values of these parameters are customer specific, Axonius does not validate any of these parameter's values.
 You must make sure inserted values are correct, otherwise, the request might fail.

-7. Additional fields (optional, default: empty) - Specify additional fields to be added as part of the incident as key/value pairs in a JSON format.
+• Additional fields - Specify additional fields to be added as part of the incident as key/value pairs in a JSON format.

 For example: